 From fastballs to curveballs, the mound is a stage for a diverse cast of throwers.
 Let’s explore the different types of pitchers that dominate baseball, each bringing a unique arsenal to the game.

-Major League Baseball teams can carry 13 pitchers from the beginning of the season up until September 1st.
-After September 1st, teams are allowed to add one for a total of 14 for the remainder of the season.
-These pitchers consist of starters, relievers, and closers.
+- Major League Baseball teams can carry 13 pitchers from the beginning of the season up until September 1st and 14 after that.

 Middle relief pitchers will be used somewhere in the middle of the game, assuming the starter makes it to or around the halfway mark.
 These middle relief pitchers are generally used in the 5th, 6th, and or 7th innings and then will hand the ball off to the setup guy.

 Without question, good pitchers are necessary for any team to succeed.
-There are many different types of pitchers used in any scenario throughout a game.
+There are many different types of pitchers used in any given scenario throughout a game.
 Pitching can both make or break a team at any level of baseball.
-From starters, the loogy man, to the closer, all pitching comes down to two things, throw strikes and get the batter out.
+From starters, the loogy man, to the closer, all pitching comes down to two things: throwing strikes and getting the batter out.
 If pitchers can do those two things, they set their team up for success.